 In the total area of Lalbagh fort there are also Royal gardens and a drainage system.
 After a certain time Mughal emperor Aurangazeb donated the fort to Shaista khan in memory of his daughter Pari Bibi.
 The successor of Shaista khan got revenue after his death by leasing the fort to the government.
 After 1853 the cantonment was replaced in Lalbagh Fort from Purana Paltan.
 Currently, the Archaeological department of Bangladesh is maintaining this Historical place.
 This has become a key tourist attraction in Dhaka.
 Almost 3 million people visit this place every year.

-Have you visited Lalbagh Fort?
+Have you ever visited Lalbagh Fort?
 How amazing have you found it?
 Share your experience with us in comment!
 You might also be interested in reading 09 Must visiting tourist attractions in Dhaka.

 Entry fees of Lalbagh Fort

 - Local Tourists: 20 TK

 - SAARC Country Tourists: 100 TK